ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 * Ensuring that appropriate protections are in place to address potential traffic analysis attacks.

+The remaining subsections of this section highlight some aspects of specific cryptography choices that are detailed further in {{-cose-new-algs}}.

 ## AES-CBC_MAC

 * A given key should only be used for messages of fixed or known length.